curvegrid/go-ethereum-wiki/geth-dev-mode.md

 geth has a development mode which sets up a single node Ethereum test network along with a number of helpful options.
 It can be enabled with a single command line option, `geth --dev`.

+Here's a summary of what geth dev mode does:

+* Initializes the data directory with a testing genesis block
+* Sets max peers to 0
+* Turns off discovery by other nodes
+* Sets the gas price to 0
+* Uses a testing consensus algorithm (proof of work) which generates blocks quickly
+* Prevents the consensus (proof of work) difficulty from ever increasing

 ## geth dev mode basics

 You will need to create and specify a data directory for dev mode.